-• During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-It is appropriate the school continues to review and update policies to reflect staff changes.
-The year 6 children, reported that they feel safe in school and are aware of what to do if they have any concerns about their safety or welfare.
+During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
+A group of year 6 and 7 children reported that they feel safe in the school and that they are aware of what to do if they have any concerns about their safety or welfare.
 However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.